 4. That you can buy cross stitch pattern software

 When I started designing my own patterns, to stitch commissions, I would use graph paper and Microsoft Excel.
 This worked quite well because it was just for me.
-My commissions were usually announcements, new baby, weddings etc. so they were just names and dates and I would
+My commissions were usually announcements, new baby, weddings etc. so they were just names and dates and I would only really use excel so I could see the colours.
+I would make all the squares the same size (12px x 12px), then use the fill button to fill the squares with colour.

-When I started selling kits this wasn’t ideal any more as it wasn’t professional; the colours weren’t true to the DMC ones and there were no symbols.
+When I started selling kits this wasn’t ideal anymore as it wasn’t professional; the colours weren’t true to the DMC ones and there were no symbols.

 I went onto the Etsy forums and found out about PC Stitch (there is also MacStitch too for Mac users) and it was around £36 when I bought it.
-It has just recently updated so it has the new 35 colours
+It has just recently updated so it has the new 35 colours and some variations.

-There are other software’s out there that tend to be more expensive, but PCStitch works great for what I need it to do.
+There are other softwares out there that tend to be more expensive, but PCStitch works great for what I need it to do.

 There are so many features that I don’t actually use too such as: